jgbakke/MongoAI-Documentation/README.md

 MongoAI.manager.SaveData(this, geneticProperties, className, AIHeuristic());
 ```

 The last property should be a value that determines how fit the individual is, where higher is better.
-For example, AIHeuristic() is a function in the Demo App that returns 0 - the distance from the current color to the desired color.
+For example, AIHeuristic() is a function in the Demo App that returns ```0 - the distance from the current color to the desired color```.
 Therefore, closer colors will be considered more fit, and will thus be prioritized once they are sent to the database.

 This *does not* save it globally yet.
 It is cached for the time being, until you send it.
 The best practice for sending data is whenever you are not as concerned with performance.
 (For example, at the end of a level) You would call this when an enemy dies, for example, to cache it for now, but not send it yet.